varmoh/k8s_helm_deployment/README.md

 ```

 #### Cloning the  `No-Ops` repo
-To run Buerokratt deployment in a local test environment, first clone the repo:
+To run Buerokratt deployment clone the `No-Ops` repo where the Helm charts are:

 ```
 python3 git_clone.py git.yaml